Emergency planning/management officer

 The Emergency Planning College (EPC) is a provider of resilience training and offers various events and courses that are relevant to emergency planning/management officers.
 Training topics include:

-• developing and maintaining a business continuity plan
+- developing and embedding business continuity management

 Health-related emergency planning courses are available from the relevant public health bodies.